Xenomorph: Facehugger

 Giger's original design for the facehugger was a much larger creature with eyes and a spring-loaded tail.
 Later, in response to comments from the filmmakers, Giger reduced the creature's size substantially.
-At first, Giger assumed that the facehugger would wrap around the outside of the astronaut's helmet, but Scott decided that it would have far more impact if the facehugger were revealed once the helmet was removed.
+At first, Giger assumed that the facehugger would wrap around the outside of the astronaut's helmet, but Scott decided that it would have far more impact if the facehugger was revealed once the helmet was removed.
 Scott and Giger realized that the facehugger should burn through the helmet's faceplate with its acid blood; subsequent redesigns of the space helmet included a far larger faceplate to allow for this.

 Dan O'Bannon initially conceived the facehugger as somewhat resembling an octopus, possessing tentacles.
 However, when he received H. R. Giger's designs, which substituted finger-like digits for tentacles, he found Giger's design concept to be superior.
 Since no one was available at the time, O'Bannon decided to design the facehugger prop himself.
 The technical elements of the musculature and bone were added by Ron Cobb.
 Giger's initial design for the smaller facehugger had the fingers facing forward, but O'Bannon's redesign shifted the legs to the side.
 When the foam rubber sculpture of the facehugger was produced, O'Bannon asked that it should remain unpainted, believing the rubber, which resembled human skin, was more plausible.

+There has been some debate about the sexual appearance of the facehugger, some saying it unmistakably resembles female genitalia.

 In Aliens, the facehuggers were redesigned by Stan Winston so that they would be capable of movement.
 Unlike the creatures in the first film, the creatures would take a much more active role in impregnating their victims.
 When Ripley throws one off her, the facehugger is now capable of scuttling across the floor and leaping at its prey, wrapping its tail around the victim's throat.
 The facehugger is also shown to be capable of independently surviving outside of its egg.
 Due to the film's budget, only two fully working facehuggers were built.

 In Alien 3, another addition was planned but ultimately dropped, a "super-facehugger" that would carry the embryo of the queen Alien.
 This super-facehugger is briefly glimpsed in the Assembly cut of Alien 3 but not identified as such.
-It made a brief appearance in the canonical Alien book called Alien: Sea of Sorrows, set a while after the events of Alien Resurrection, about the grandson of Ripley Clone 8, Ellen Ripley's clone.
+It made a brief appearance in the canonical Alien book called Alien: Sea of Sorrows, set after the events of Alien Resurrection, about the grandson of Ripley Clone 8, Ellen Ripley's clone.